vasilvalchanov/Twitter/README.md

 •	Users public profiles
 -	Each user has a public profile.
--	Profile have own tweets, following users, followers and favourite tweets.
+-	Profile has own tweets, following users, followers and favourite tweets.

 •	Application home page
 -	The application home page lists all tweets by all users chronologically.